 Professor Mukhopadhyay received his M.Sc. at the Indian Institute of Technology, Kanpur, his Ph.D. from Caltech in 1998, and did postdoctoral work at Simon Fraser University and the University of Pennsylvania.
 He spent two years at NEC Laboratories in Princeton before joining Clark in 2003.

 Teaching and Research

-Mr. Mukhopadhyay is a condensed matter theorist whose major research interests have shifted to problems at the interface between physics and biology.
-He is fascinated by the mysteries of life at the meso-scale; the central goal of his biophysical research is to uncover the physical and organizational principles that arise at scales between atoms and organisms.
-His current research activities include bacterial biophysics and determination of bacterial cell shapes, the physics of biomembranes and the interplay of geometry, elasticity, and spatial organization; information processing in living cells; and the evolutionary dynamics of biochemical networks.
+Professor Mukhopadhyay works on a range of theoretical and computational problems at the interface of physics and biology.
+He is fascinated by the mysteries of life at the meso-scale; a central goal of his biophysical research is to uncover the physical and organizational principles that arise at scales between atoms and organisms.
+His current research activities include cytoskeletal dynamics and self-organization; the physics of biomembranes and the interplay of geometry, elasticity, and spatial organization; information processing in living cells; and the evolutionary dynamics of biochemical networks.
 In addition to his primary research area, Professor Mukhopadhyay also maintains an active interest in foundational problems in quantum mechanics, and in understanding the nature of the mind-brain relationship.

 “Mechanical Basis of Shapes and Shape Transformations of Red Blood Cells,” G. Lim, M. Wortis, and R. Mukhopadhyay, 168 pages, invited article in Soft Matter: Volume 4: Lipid Bilayers and Red Blood Cells, Wiley VCH (2008).

 “Particle-hole symmetry and the dirty boson problem,” P. Weichman and R. Mukhopadhyay, Phys.
 Rev. B 77, 214516 (39 pages), (2008).